J0K3Rn/todolist-v2/README.md

 To-Do List Web Application built using node, express, ejs, and MongoDB

+Ready to be deployed using MongoDB Atlas and Heroku

 Features:
 - Utilizes MongoDB to have persistent lists across sessions
 - Uses dynamic urls and dynamically created lists with the ability to add and delete from